NodePHP-Team/nodephp/README.md

 # nodephp
 A Javascript Engine for PHP.
 Execute javascript, like never before in PHP.
 This can also be extended to use alongside scrapers.

-# notice
-Asynchronous functionality that usually comes with Javascript isn't available on PHP as is single thread, this library pre processes the entire eval'd code, then executes it accordingly.
+This is still in heavy development, however feel free to clone my repo and toy around with the code.